Tickets

 A modern repair ticket typically includes: a short ID (e.g. RPR-2847), customer reference, device(s) with serial/IMEI, intake photos, status (Awaiting Parts, In Progress, Ready for Pickup, etc.), assigned tech, line-item charges, and an audit log.

 Tickets replace paper work orders.
-The point is not just digitization — it's that the customer, the tech, the front desk, and the owner are all looking at the same source of truth.
+The point is not just digitization.
+It's that the customer, the tech, the front desk, and the owner are all looking at the same source of truth.

 Quick answers